 A resident student's place of residence is not a system approved exemption.
-Students may fulfill their Early Start requirement by attending an appropriate course at a CCC.
+Students may fulfill their Early Start requirement by attending an appropriate course at any CSU campus.
 Moreover, there may be on-line opportunities in the CSU that would fulfill the requirement.
-There are resident students living out-of-state who would also be expected to fulfill the requirement presuming CSU campuses will offer on-line experiences.

-As all campuses are participating and alternatives will exist at California Community Colleges, it is most unlikely that a student would not be able to find a program.
+As all campuses are participating and offering Early Start courses, it is most unlikely that a student would not be able to find a program.